AppDaemon/appdaemon/docs/CONFIGURE.rst

 Configuring the Admin Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The Admin Interface, new in 4.0 is a new front end to AppDaemon that allows you to monitor it's inner workings such as
+thread activity, registered callbacks and entities.
+Over time it is expected to evolve into a full management tool
+for AppDaemon allowing the user to configure, troubleshoot and monitor all of AppDaemon's functions.

-The Admin GUI is configured by first adding the HTTP Component and then also adding the top-level directive to appdaemon.yaml:
+The Admin Interface is configured by first adding the HTTP Component and then also adding the top-level directive to appdaemon.yaml:

 .. code:: yaml

     admin:

-It takes no arguments.
 The Interface can be accessed using a web browser and pointing it to the HTTP component URL.

+the `admin` directive takes a number of configuration items:

+- ``title:`` The title to be used for the browser window
+- ``stats_update:`` Frequency with which stats are updated in the interface.
+Allowed values are ``none``, ``batch``,
+``realtime`` (default). ``none`` will turn off updates, ``batch`` will update the stats every time the utility loop
+executes, usually every second. ``realtime`` is recommended for most applications, although if you have a very busy
+system, operating with sub-second callbacks you may prefer to use ``batch`` for performance reasons.

 Example Apps
 ------------